Frequently Asked Questions

 Is the park open?

-Public access to the park will be limited to certain areas until further notice, due to construction activities.
+Public access to the park will be limited to certain areas until further notice, due to construction activities and limited operational capacity.
 The 6-acre area within the chain-link fence near the existing red barn (where the Farmer’s Market takes place) is the only area still open to the public, from sunrise to sunset, 7 days a week.
 There is no public access to park acreage beyond the Coulee Mine until construction activities are completed.
 We appreciate your patience during this time and look forward to welcoming you into the park soon!

 When can I expect Moncus Park to be completed?